 The SEC's Rule 6c-11, commonly referred to as the "ETF Rule," spurred much of the innovation now common to the ETF wrapper.
 This rule, promulgated in 2019, streamlined the SEC approval process for ETFs, which previously required exemptive relief for each ETF, making it easier to bring ETFs to market.
 The rule also permitted fund providers to create and redeem ETF shares with custom baskets.
 This was important because it gave active managers flexibility when tapping into ETFs' tax efficiency.
 Many mutual fund providers that entered the ETF market in recent years cite the ETF Rule as the catalyst.
 Since the rule, the number of active ETFs has nearly tripled; many of the largest active ETFs have been launched since 2019.
 Exhibit 3 emphasizes this point.

-Equity 900 - Fixed Income 2019 ETF Rule Allocation Alternative 675 450 2014 2015 2016 2017 2018
+Exhibit 3 Active ETF Launches Swelled Following the 2019 ETF Rule Equity 900 - Fixed Income 2019 ETF Rule Allocation Alternative 675 450 2014 2015 2016 2017 2018